 Venad – Adar/Hinterworlds 0402 A221621-B Ni Po Na 324 Im M0V M6D

 I spent most of today searching the job boards.
-I had posted an Engineering opening and had immediately been inundated by a swarm of automatic responses.
+I had posted our Engineering opening and had immediately been inundated by a swarm of automatic responses.
 A third of them I rejected right away since the applicant involved didn’t actually have any Engineering experience.
-Another third I ruled out after a cursory search on the net or a brief discussion with their avatar.
+Another third I ruled out after a cursory search on the nets or a brief discussion with their avatar.

-I had narrowed the remaining applications down to about a dozen when the door chimed.
+I had what was left down to about a dozen applicants when the door chimed.
 I frowned.
 I wasn’t expecting anyone and tucked my snub pistol into the back of my waistband before opening the door.

 “You are Captain Kodai?” she asked.
 “Of the Grayswandir?”

 I nodded.
 “Yes.
 That’s me.
 How can I help you?”

 She nodded once, as if she had just been confirming something she already knew.
 “I understand you are hiring?
 I would like to apply for a position.”